LionelBergen/reddit-comment-reader/README.md

 ---------------------
 Reads comments from all of reddit and picks out *phrases*, then sends any found matches to either 'localhost' if local, or another heroku application depending on if application is run locally or on heroku

+`npm run start` - Starts the program
+`npm run test` - Runs tests, not including 'live' tests, which require environment variables filled with tokens.
+`npm run eslint` - Used to keep consistent format.
+This should be pass before every commit

 Database Connection
 -------------------
 Database connection is expected to be contained in an evironment variable 'DATABASE_URL'